Use of Personal Information

 - If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to open an account for you or to lend to you, or we may require repayment of your mortgage or loan or we may stop providing existing services to you.

-If you have an agreement with us (for example, if we wish to require the repayment of an existing mortgage or loan) then the terms of that agreement will dictate how we do this.
+If you have an agreement with us (for example, if we wish to require the repayment of an existing loan) then the terms of that agreement will dictate how we do this.

-We, and fraud prevention agencies, may also enable law enforcement agencies to access and use your personal information to detect, investigate and prevent crime.
+We, and fraud prevention agencies, may also enable law enforcement agencies or relevant authorities to access and use your personal information to detect, investigate and prevent crime.

 Fraud prevention agencies hold your personal information for up to two years, and if you are considered to pose a fraud or money laundering risk, your information is held for up to six years.